oKermorgant/ros_management_tools/README.md

 source /path/to/ros_management.bash
 ```

-The main functions  are `ros1ws` and `ros2ws`, to activate either ROS 1 or ROS 2 workspaces in a terminal.

-Other functions are defined to give easy access to network or colcon parameterization.
 Note that `ros1_workspaces` does not have to be defined at all if you only use ROS 2.
 Most of the tools in this script are actually for ROS 2.

 ## Installing